Kendall Lab

 Jack Kucinski

-Jack Kucinski graduated from The Ohio State University with a Bachelor of Science degree in Molecular Genetics.
+Jack Kucinski graduated from The Ohio State University with a bachelor's degree in Molecular Genetics.
 Jack has long been interested in chromatin and gene regulation.
 As an undergraduate, he received a Pelotonia Undergraduate Fellowship for cancer research and investigated the role of histone variant H2A.z.
 In the Kendall Lab, Jack is investigating the chromatin context and accessibility surrounding the fusion transcription factor PAX3-FOXO1 in rhabdomyosarcoma.
-When not thinking about science, Jack enjoys following everything Disney and Marvel.

 Provider Photo Not Available